shgnplaatjies/GautrainCostCalculator/README.md

 # Gautrain Cost Calculator

 Calculating your Gautrain costs made easy!
-All you need to do is download your travel history from the [Gautrain website](https://www.gautrain.co.za/account/travelhistory), rename the file to "data.csv", and run the python script.
-The script will subtract the Gautrain rail user discount from your history and print your total cost.
+All you need to do is download your travel history from the [Gautrain website](https://www.gautrain.co.za/account/travelhistory) and run the python script.
+The script will search and process all .csv files within the current directory, and subtract the Gautrain rail user discount from your history and print your total cost.
 It's like having a financial advisor (disclaimer: not financial advice) for your train trips!

 ## Features